marwanElmohr/flex-assessment/README.md

 All reviews are loaded from a **mocked JSON file** simulating Hostaway API responses, because using the provided API key gave a server denied error.

+## Deployment

+This project was deployed using Vercel and can be accessed here: [https://flex-assessment-9km83efb2-marwans-projects-9f932668.vercel.app/](https://flex-assessment-9km83efb2-marwans-projects-9f932668.vercel.app/)

 ## Tech Stack

 - Frontend: JS + React + Tailwind